 In general, Corsos are a healthy breed.
 But, as it’s the case with any other breed, they do have certain health issues that can be heritable.

-Therefore, when talking to the breeder before you actually buy the puppy, here are the health issues both pup’s parents should have test clearances for:
+Therefore, when talking to the breeder before you buy the puppy, here are the health issues both pup’s parents should have test clearances for: